zombodb/zombodb/TUTORIAL.md

 `::zdbquery` is a custom data type that ZomboDB installs which represents an Elasticsearch query in its QueryDSL JSON form.

-If the query isn't valid json (as shown below), then it is automatically considered to be an Elasticsearch [Query String Syntax](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-query-string-query.html#query-string-syntax) query.
+If the query isn't valid json (as shown below), then it is automatically considered to be a [ZQL](ZQL.md) query.

-Building Elasticsearch QueryDSL can be complicated, but ZomboDB provides an entire set of [SQL-based builder functions](QUERY-DSL.md) to make this process simple and type-safe.
+Building Elasticsearch QueryDSL can be complicated, but ZomboDB provides an entire set of [SQL-based builder functions](QUERY-BUILDER-API.md) to make this process simple and type-safe.

 A typical query might be: